abhijeet-saxena/data-structures-and-algorithms/src/LinkedList/README.md

 - sizeOf: Returns size of Linked List.
 - Head: Get the first item from Linked List.
 - Tail: Get the last item from Linked List.

+Types of Linked List :

+1. **Singly Linked List** : Every node stores address or reference of next node in list and the last node has next address or reference as NULL.
+For example, 1->2->3->4->NULL

+2. **Doubly Linked List** : There are two references associated with each node, One of the reference points to the next node and one to the previous node.
+   Advantage of this data structure is that we can traverse in both the directions and for deletion we don’t need to have explicit access to previous node.
+   For example, NULL<-1<->2<->3->NULL

+3. **Circular Linked List** : All nodes are connected to form a circle.
+There is no NULL at the end.
+Advantage of this data structure is that any node can be made as starting node.
+This is useful in implementation of circular queue in linked list.
+   For example, 1->2->3->1 [The next pointer of last node is pointing to the first]